 The American Psychological Association of Graduate Students (APAGS) is the voice of student concerns within the APA.
 APAGS develops, endorses and disseminates information to students about relevant education and training issues, legislative positions and developments, and future directions or changes in the field, through printed resources and the website; and APAGS creates and supports opportunities for students in the form of scholarships and awards, association advocacy work and a host of development activities.

 APAGS is the largest group of organized graduate psychology students worldwide.
 Founded in 1988, APAGS currently represents approximately one-third of all APA members, making it one of the largest constituency groups within the association.

 APAGS is governed by nine officers elected by APAGS members along with the chairs of five specialized subcommittees — all supported by an associate executive director and professional staff at the APA headquarters in Washington, D.C.

 The nine elected APAGS officers include a chair, past-chair and chair-elect, as well as six members-at-large who have particular foci for advocacy and representation, that include practice, research/academics, education/training, communications, diversity and membership, recruitment and retention.

-Members of the APAGS committee and their designees liaison with key boards and committees both within and affiliated with the APA, including the Committee for the Advancement of Professional Practice, the Board of Scientific Affairs, the Board of Educational Affairs, the Board of Professional Affairs, the Association of Psychology Postdoctoral and Internship Centers (APPIC) and many others.
+Members of the APAGS committee and their designees liaison with key boards and committees both within and affiliated with the APA, including the Board of Scientific Affairs, the Board of Educational Affairs, the Board of Professional Affairs, the Association of Psychology Postdoctoral and Internship Centers (APPIC) and many others.

 APAGS has representation and/or full voting membership on the APA Commission on Accreditation and Ethics Code Task Force, the APA Board of Directors, the APA Council of Representatives and the Psychology Executives Roundtable.